nvanheyst/roast_bot/README.md

 This is a demo to showcase Jackal as a AI research platform as well as the features of the Zed 2 / Zed X cameras.
 It was built for the 2025 Canadian AI Conference in Calgary.

 The repo includes two main nodes:
 1. A custom ROS2 node built from the Zed Body Tracking API: https://www.stereolabs.com/docs/body-tracking/using-body-tracking.
 The user needs to hold one hand above their head for 5 seconds to start the image capture countdown.
-There is support to track more than one person with their hand above their head.
+There is support to track more than one person.
 2. A second custom ROS2 node that makes two ChatGPT API calls (cloud).
 The first call roasts the users in the cropped image using gpt-4.1.
 The second call generates a caricature from the cropped image using gpt-image-1.

 Here is the hardware demo that was built for this and an example output